 Before the crash, leveraged buyouts and corporate takeovers along with tools like margin accounts and junk bonds, share prices started booming.
 On the said day, the markets turned on their heads and sellers began dominating the trades.
 The selling trend caught on and caused panic among investors causing aggressive selling activities.
 With technology enabling faster placement of trades, by the time the day ended, the markets had lost more than 20 percent.
 This was when market regulators started thinking about installing circuit breakers to safeguard the markets from such high-risk trading days in the future.

 While the second Black Monday of 1987 saw the markets lose 23% within one day, the Dot Com Bubble Burst of 1999-2000 was a slower collapse over multiple trading sessions.
-During the 1990s, there was an increased investor interest in internet stocks with new economy companies leading the surge in stock prices.
+During the 1990s, there was an increased investor interest in internet stocks with new economy companies leading to the surge in stock prices.
 During this period, many new companies went public and raised millions of dollars in no time.

 However, as the dot com bubble burst and investors fled the tech stocks that were unduly inflated, the stock markets experienced a major crash, and the economy suffered during the period that followed.
 Many new-age companies were delisted by Nasdaq and the tech-oriented Nasdaq index fell from around 5000 points in 2001 to around 1000 points in 2002.